Amazastrophic/Sage-Towers/LoginWhitelist.md

 ## Whilelist for Access

-The founding Sage Towers realm "Utopia" can be accessed with the following NFT's
+The founding realm "Utopia" can be accessed with the following NFT's

 Name | Type | Total | Owners | Collection ID
 ------------ | ------------- | ------------ | ------------ | ------------